paulmarrington/nanorest/README.md

 # nanorest
 A very small web server to provide a restful interface for a workstation.
+It will also serve static HTML and CSS files to provide a usable single-page-application development support environment.

 ## Server
 Run from the command prompt.